UKLLC/Guidebook/ukllc_book/docs/linked_geo_data/environmental_datasets/environment.md

 ## Introduction

 UK LLC environmental datasets refer specifically to the 'physical environment', including climate, topography, structures and landscape.
+The physical environment encompasses the tangible, external conditions surrounding individuals, covering built infrastructure, meteorological conditions and pollution exposure.

 In an age where humans are transforming large aspects of their environments, there is an ever-increasing overlap between the natural world and that created by humans ([Bartuska, 2007](https://www.academia.edu/download/57001646/The_Built_Environment__A_Collaborative_Inquiry_Into_Design_and_Planning__2nd_Edi__2007.pdf#page=51)).
 Consequently, UK LLC provides linked datasets that cover both the built and natural environment.